 COVID-19 cases have now spread from China to many countries around the world.
 While there is no sustained person-to-person spread in the United States, the CDC and MSDH are working to detect, contain and limit the spread of possible cases in the U.S. and Mississippi should they occur.
 MSDH is actively planning with doctors and hospitals on how to respond safely and effectively to any case of COVID-19 in Mississippi.

 The Mississippi State Department of Health is answering questions you may have at the new COVID-19 hotline, 877-978-6453.
-Check with them during regular business hours, 8-5 Monday through Friday.
 The MSDH website is also a primary resource for coronavirus information 24/7: http://HealthyMS.com/covid-19

 CDC Recommended Strategies for Employers: